WVURAIL/dspira/labs/01/README.md

 ### 1.1.1.
 Getting Started with GNU Radio

-We start start right away by typing ``gnuradio-companion`` in the terminal:
+We shall start right away by typing ``gnuradio-companion`` in the terminal:

 ![start gnuradio-companion](img/01.png)